jessepav/lacygoill-wiki-backup/l2l.md

 ## use an FAQ format

-This allows you to test your memory when reviewing your notes.
+This lets you test your memory when reviewing your notes.
 When you can't remember an info, it may be because the question or the answer is not properly written; you can then rephrase it, which in turn improves your notes.